TOP

 Cangandala National Park

-Cangandala Park is ranked as the smallest national park in Angola covering only 600sq km.
-It is drained by the Cuije River on the northern boundary and Cuaza river tributaries in the east and west.
+Cangandala Park is ranked as the smallest national park in Angola, covering only 600 sq km.
+It is drained by the Cuije River on the northern boundary and Cuaza River tributaries in the east and west.
 It was first recognized as a game reserve in 1963 but gained national park status in June 1970.
 It is sometimes referred to as Malange

 Iona National Park

 Iona National Park is situated in the southwest corner of Angola and constitutes the northern tip of the Namib in a section known as the Moçâmedes Desert, the oldest desert in the world.
-Iona is contiguous with Skeleton Coast National Park in Namibia, which is also contiguous with Namib-Naukluft National Park, creating one of the largest trans-frontier conservation area’s (TFCA)
+Iona is contiguous with Skeleton Coast National Park in Namibia, which is also contiguous with Namib-Naukluft National Park, creating one of the largest trans-frontier conservation areas (TFCA)

 Dala Waterfalls